 - Rinses the mouth with water and practices good dental care after eating and before bed.

 - Washes hands thoroughly and regularly, especially before eating or after playing outside or using the bathroom.

 - Avoids large groups of people when while blood cell count is less than 1000.

 Signs of infection include fever greater that 101 degrees Fahrenheit; chills, shaking and sweating; pain when urinating; loose stools; cough or sore throat; drainage from sores; earaches; stomach pains; or tiredness.
-If your child shows signs of infection, and especially if your child has a fever, call our office immediately.
+If your child shows signs of infection, and especially if your child has a fever, call us at 704 384 1900.
 You might be asked for your child’s last white blood cell count.